Neuro Science

 Brain Regions related to Curiosity

 I was wondering if there are any definite regions in the brain that are associated with curiosity.
-There have been many researches showing a specific regions associated with curiosity, but that specific region varies depending on the method to induce the curiosity for the subjects.
+There have been many researches showing a specific regions associated with curiosity, but that specific region seems to varies depending on the method to induce the curiosity for the subjects.
 I don't see any specific single region associated all of curious moments we may experience.

 Human subjects read trivia questions and rated their feelings of curiosity while undergoing fMRI.
 Brain activity in the caudate nucleus and inferior frontal gyrus (IFG) was associated with self-reported curiosity.
 These structures are activated by anticipation of many types of rewards, so these results suggest that curiosity elicits an anticipation of a reward state.
 Puzzlingly, the nucleus accumbens, which is one of the most reliably activated structures for reward anticipation, was not activated.
 When the answer was revealed, activations generally were found in structures associated with learning and memory, such as parahippocampal gyrus and hippocampus.
 Again this is a bit puzzling, because classic structures that respond to receipt of reward were not particularly activated.
 In any case, the learning effect was particularly strong on trials on which subjects’ guesses were incorrect—the trials on which learning was greatest. - The psychology and neuroscience of curiosity -